HAVE THE "IT'S A DATE" MINDSET

 My advice - FIGHT THE URGE.
 No matter how pale you are, if you spray tan before the session you run the risk of either:

-Your hands will become very uneven and spotty - I still haven’t found the magical trick to avoiding this but we have to get those ring shots baby!
+Your hands will become very uneven and spotty - I still haven’t found the magical trick to editing this out but we have to get those ring shots baby!

 OR the spray tan turns you oxidize badly and turn orange.
 Literally, this is the worst.